VershimaKwaghshi/take-profit/content/learning/referral-market.md

 ## Why Does The Referral Market Exist

-Every trader needs one or more referral relationships before accessing the platform.
+Every trader must have one or more referrals before accessing the platform.

-Some traders already know someone using Take Profit.
+Some traders already know people they want to connect with.

 Others join without knowing anyone.

-Instead of forcing traders to search outside the platform, Take Profit provides the Referral Market.

-The Referral Market allows traders to establish referral relationships directly inside the platform.
+The Referral Market gives every trader an opportunity to establish those connections without searching elsewhere.

-This means every trader has an opportunity to get started regardless of where they live or who they know.

 ---

-## What Is The Referral Market

-The Referral Market is a marketplace for referral relationships.

-Think of it like a marketplace where traders connect with one another.

-The difference is that no money is being bought or sold.

-Instead, traders establish referral relationships that can continue creating value over time.

-This makes the Referral Market different from traditional referral programs.

----

 ## How The Referral Market Works

-A trader who needs a referral can browse the Referral Market and choose another trader.
+A trader who needs a referral can browse the Referral Market and connect with another trader.

-If both traders agree, the referral relationship is established.

-Once the platform requirements have been met, the trader can begin using Take Profit.
+Once both traders agree, the connection is created and the trader can continue through the onboarding process.

-Referral relationships continue as long as the platform rules are maintained.
+The marketplace remains available whenever a new referral connection is needed.

 ---

 ## What Do I Gain By Referring Someone

+Every trader you refer becomes part of your referral network.

-When you refer a trader, you earn fifteen percent of everything they earn on the platform while your referral relationship remains active under the platform rules.
+You earn fifteen percent of everything they earn inside the platform while the referral remains active.

-This is not a one time payment.
+This is not a one time reward.

-It continues as long as the referral relationship remains active.
+It continues as long as the trader remains active.

-As the trader earns through trading, account management, referrals, or other platform features, your referral relationship continues creating value.
+As they grow through trading, account management, funded capital, or other platform features, your earnings grow with them.

-This gives traders a reason to help the people they refer understand the platform and remain active.

 ---

 ## What Does The Referred Trader Gain

-Being referred does not reduce the referred trader's opportunities.
+Being referred does not reduce a trader's opportunities.

-The trader continues to own their account and keeps access to every platform feature available to them.
+The trader keeps full access to every feature available on the platform.

-This includes funded trading, account management, the Manager Market, referrals, Social Bonds, and future platform features once the relevant platform requirements have been met.
+This includes funded capital, the Manager Market, referrals, Social Bonds, and future platform features.

-The referral relationship simply connects both traders within the Take Profit network.
+The referral simply connects both traders.

 ---